ppy/osu-wiki/news/2025/2025-03-20-project-loved-march-2025.md

 [![](/wiki/shared/news/2025-03-20-project-loved-march-2025/589494.jpg)](https://osu.ppy.sh/community/forums/topics/2056043)

-[ClariS - CLICK (Soleily Remix) (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/589494#osu) by ::elchxyrlia::{ user=1722835 }, [Arieruco](https://osu.ppy.sh/users/1811271), ::Levia::{ user=4388555 }, [Necroluttah](https://osu.ppy.sh/users/2917471), ::Painketsu::{ user=2127432 }, [Settia](https://osu.ppy.sh/users/2445897), and ::Yusomi::{ user=4174940 }\
+[ClariS - CLICK (Soleily Remix) (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/589494#osu) by ::elchxyrlia::{ user=1722835 }, ::Arieruco::{ user=1811271 }, ::Levia::{ user=4388555 }, ::Necroluttah::{ user=2917471 }, ::Painketsu::{ user=2127432 }, ::Settia::{ user=2445897 }, and ::Yusomi::{ user=4174940 }\
 190 BPM, 4:31 | 6.64★ – 7.59★\
 *description written by ::Lilian::{ user=8589120 }*

 Welcome back to 2017!

 This week marks the 8th anniversary of my very first scores set in osu!, and thus the anniversary of my involvement with this game.
 I want to celebrate by nominating [CLICK](https://osu.ppy.sh/beatmapsets/589494#osu) as March's first *Popular Playcounts* pick.
 Arles maps are no stranger to the loved section, but what sets this mapset apart are the **SIX** whole additional guest difficulties for you to choose from.
-Some of osu!'s most well-known graveyarded mappers of this era — ::Yusomi::{ user=4174940 }, [Settia](https://osu.ppy.sh/users/2445897), ::Necroluttah::{ user=2917471 }, and more — can be found in this set, each providing their unique and recognizable style on this classic dnb remix.
+Some of osu!'s most well-known graveyarded mappers of this era — ::Yusomi::{ user=4174940 }, ::Settia::{ user=2445897 }, ::Necroluttah::{ user=2917471 }, and more — can be found in this set, each providing their unique and recognizable style on this classic dnb remix.

 I have very fond memories of these mappers and their maps, and I hope this nomination can convey some of those same feelings to you all.
 Enjoy!